Starrcade '87: Chi-Town Heat: Event

-The pay-per-view opened with Eddie Gilbert, Rick Steiner and Larry Zbyszko taking on Sting, Michael Hayes and Jimmy Garvin.
-Sting, Hayes, and Garvin had the early advantage until receiving a front powerslam from Zbysko, whose team dominated Garvin until Sting tagged in.
-Sting fought off Zbyszko, Gilbert and Steiner but Zbyszko rake his eyes.
-Sting was dominated until Hayes and Gilbert tagged in.
-All wrestlers came in, and Hayes, Sting, and Garvin performed mounted punches.
-Zbyszko, Gilbert and Steiner had the advantage after Gilbert performed an ax handle to Hayes.
-Hayes fought back with the small package on Gilbert.
+The pay-per-view opened with Eddie Gilbert, Rick Steiner, and Larry Zbyszko taking on Sting, Michael Hayes, and Jimmy Garvin.
+Sting, Hayes, and Garvin had the early advantage until a front powerslam from Zbyszko on Garvin.
+Sting tagged in and fought off Zbyszko, Gilbert, and Steiner, but Zbyszko raked his eyes.
+Zbyszko, Gilbert, and Steiner had the advantage until Hayes executed a small package on Gilbert.
 As Hayes had Gilbert in the sunset flip, the match ended in a time-limit draw.

 Next, Steve Williams defended the UWF Heavyweight Championship against Barry Windham.
-The match went back and forth until Williams applied the side headlock.
-After breaking the hold, Williams attempted to jump over Windham, but Windham's head hit Williams's groin.
-Windham leaped at Williams but fell outside the ring, as Williams avoided his opponent.
-After Windham came back into the ring, Williams pinned Windham with an Oklahoma roll to win the match and retain the title.
+The match went back and forth until Williams applied a side headlock.
+After breaking the hold, Williams attempted to jump over Windham, but Windham's head hit Williams in the groin.
+Windham leaped at Williams but fell out of the ring, as Williams avoided his opponent.
+After Windham came back into the ring, Williams pinned Windham with an Oklahoma roll to retain the title.

 The third match was a Skywalkers match between The Midnight Express (Bobby Eaton and Stan Lane) (accompanied by Jim Cornette and Big Bubba Rogers) and The Rock 'n' Roll Express (Ricky Morton and Robert Gibson).
 The match started with Rogers attacking Morton, as Gibson was double-teamed on the scaffold.
 Rogers attempted to climb the scaffold, but Morton attacked him, Lane, and Eaton with Cornette's tennis racket.
 Eaton fought back by throwing powder at Morton and Gibson.
 The teams went back and forth until Lane climbed under the scaffold.
-Morton followed Lane and pushed him off.
-Morton and Gibson then attacked Eaton until he fell, and The Rock 'n' Roll Express won the match.
+Morton followed and pushed Lane off.
+Morton and Gibson attacked Eaton until he fell, and The Rock 'n' Roll Express won the match.